pph-collective/TITAN/docs/getting_started.md

 git clone https://github.com/pph-collective/TITAN.git
 ```

+We use angular commits to standardize our commits and encourage better messages.
+[Commitizen](https://pypi.org/project/commitizen/) makes this easy.
+Once installed (would recommend doing this globally as opposed to just for this project), run `cz commit` instead of `git commit`.

 ### Poetry

 [Poetry](https://python-poetry.org/) is a python packaging and dependency management tool.
 We use this to install/add/remove dependencies, build our package, and publish it to pypy.
 Install poetry per [the install instructions](https://python-poetry.org/docs/#installation), then complete the below steps.